Thomas Wiseman: Life

 For his next novel, The Romantic Englishwoman, Wiseman wrote a story of a novelist who describes in fictional form his wife's sexual encounter with a sponging self-styled poet in Baden-Baden, and the novelist's vivid imagination "begets the event".
 This novel was made into a film by Joseph Losey, with screenplay by Wiseman and Tom Stoppard, starring Glenda Jackson as the wife, Michael Caine as the novelist and Helmut Berger as the poet.

 In his later works Wiseman returned again to the war, achieving commercial successes with The Day Before Sunrise and Savage Day.

 With his novel, Genius Jack, he returned to the film business for subject matter.

 In addition to his novels, Wiseman has written non-fiction works such as Cinema (a history) and The Money Motive, the psychoanalytical study of an obsession.
 He has also written two produced plays, The Private Prosecutor, put on at the Royal Court Theatre in 1957, and The Dealer.

 His journalism included three years writing a weekly column on the arts for The Guardian.

 Family

-He was married to Malou Pantera, a former actress, and had one son, Boris, who is a senior lecturer in French studies at Durham University and an authority on Claude Lévi-Strauss.
+He was married to Malou Pantera, a former actress.